starksinclair/Multi-LLM-Agent-system/README.md

 * The final HTML answer is returned to the user's browser.

+### Error Handling for Model Overload

+If the query refinement model (e.g., Gemini) is overloaded or returns a 503 Service Unavailable error, HealthConnect will automatically fall back to using the original user query without refinement.
+This ensures the system remains robust and continues processing even if a specific LLM agent is temporarily unavailable.

 ## 🚀 Getting Started

 To get HealthConnect up and running on your local machine, follow these steps: